LehighIAC/OztekinGroup/Sol.md

 ```

 3. Compile OpenFOAM
-Due to limitations on the head node, only two core are allowed and you'll have to wait overnight.
+Due to limitations on the head node, only two cores are allowed and you'll have to wait overnight.
 It is recommended to use `tmux` during the building process.
 ```bash
 module load cmake boost adios2 fftw hypre kahip metis petsc scotch foam